Lake Como - a stunning location for a relaxing holiday with amazing Villas

 Lake Como is one of the three most famous lakes in Italy and has been popular with International visitors for centuries.
+Known for its dramatic scenery and shaped like an upside-down letter Y, with three slender branches with meet at the resort town of Bellaggio.
 Renaissance villas, castles and beautiful gardens are a reminder of the times when Como was a playground of the European elite.
 Its legacy continues today with Milanese fashion designers, footballers and Hollywood film stars all gracing its shores but you certainly don't have to be a celebrity to take part and a holiday in Como need not break the bank.
-In comparison to its famous sister Garda, Como is a more tranquil and wooded lake with beautiful surrounding countryside.
-Just one hour from bustling Milan, the lake offers a calm and magical combination of Mediterranean shrubbery and mountain peaks.
-It is 50km long and very deep.
-Good food, a relaxed lifestyle, warm summers and autumns make it a perfect destination for holidays.
+Wordsworth thought it "a treasure which the earth keeps to itself" surrounded by abundant vegetation that reflects and zigzags across the water, many say the most romantic of all the lakes.

 In addition to visiting the various pretty towns around the lake (Como has a twice weekly market which is worth a visit), there are a wealth of activities on offer from golf to tennis, boating and fishing.
 The lake also offers easy access to the many beautiful cities in northern Italy, such as Milan, Bergamo, and Turin, where there is no shortage of culture, history and designer shops!
 The increasing numbers of designer outlets are just a short distance away.